utkarsh-1602/strivers-a2z-dsa-sheet/Arrays/Readme.md

 ### ArrayList of ArrayList
 - An ArrayList of ArrayList in Java is a data structure where you have an ArrayList that contains elements, and each element of the outer ArrayList is itself an ArrayList.
 This is often used to represent a two-dimensional structure, like a matrix or a list of lists.

+### Pascal's Triangle
+- Pascal's Triangle is a triangular array of numbers where each number is the sum of the two numbers directly above it.